 You can deploy containers for a number of workloads and use cases–big to small.
 Containers give your team the underlying technology needed for a modern approach to software development, such as DevOps and CI/CD (continuous integration and continuous deployment).

 When your business needs the ultimate portability across multiple environments, using containers might be the easiest decision, ever.

-Red Hat® does a lot of work, with the greater open source community, on container technologies.
+Red Hat® does a lot of work on container technologies with the greater open source community.
 Our engineers help improve features, reliability, and security to make sure your containers perform and remain stable and secure.
 Red Hat's also the second largest contributor to the Docker and Kubernetes codebases and works with the Open Container Initiative and the Cloud Native Computing Foundation.
 As with all open source projects, Red Hat contributes code and improvements back to the upstream codebase—sharing advancements along the way.

 Red Hat’s container-focused solutions and training offerings give you the infrastructure, platform, control, and knowledge to take advantage of everything containers have to offer.